Postdoctoral Research Assistant, School of Electronic Engineering and Computer Science

 Location: Mile End

-This is a full-time fixed term post for 1 year or until 30 Nov 2020 (whichever is the shorter) starting 1 December 2019 or as soon as feasible after this date.
-The starting salary will be in the range of £38,084 - £44,807 per annum inclusive of London allowance.
+This is a full-time, fixed term post for 2 years starting 1 January 2020 or as soon as feasible after this date.
+There may be opportunities for an extension.
+The starting salary will be in the range of £34,220 - £38,084 per annum inclusive of London allowance.
 Benefits include 30 days annual leave, pension scheme and interest-free season ticket loan.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-The closing date for applications is 14th November 2019.
-Interviews are expected to be held shortly thereafter.
+The closing date for applications is 15th November 2019

 Valuing Diversity & Committed to Equality